 If the cocoa content exceeds 80%, play it safe and choose a sweet or mutated wine that will underline the complexity of the aromas of a high cocoa content chocolate.
 If it reaches 100%, wine is not what you need.
 Choose a spirit: some fruit liqueurs or a whiskey will complement your delicious square of chocolate.
 Avoid white, rosé or bubbles, even if you like them.
 Their acidity would damage the flavors of a quality dark chocolate.

 You can also turn to a red wine with an evolved tannic structure.
 For this, choose vintages that are at least 10 to 15 years old.
 Grenache and Merlot are powerful grape varieties that go particularly well with dark chocolate.
 A Cornas or a Bandol will underline the intensity of the dark chocolate and accompany it in length of mouth.

 Red wine and chocolate

 The question is sometimes asked: can we marry red wine and chocolate?
-The answer is obviously yes, as you have understood in this article.
+The answer is obviously yes, as you will have understood in this article.
 However, in general, you must take care to match the tannic structure of the wine with the tannic structure of the chocolate.
-You can thus choose a Grand Cru Classé of 1855 with your chocolate provided that you turn to a vintage already evolved.
+The red wine and the chocolate must be similar or complementary for a successful pairing.
+A wine that is too acidic will accentuate the bitterness of the chocolate.
+Very rough tannins will reinforce the bitterness and dryness in the mouth.
+A wine that is too flat will disappear next to the power of a dark chocolate.
+You can thus choose a Grand Cru Classé of 1855 with your chocolate, provided that you choose a vintage that has already evolved.